 Everyone who works on Commonwealth of Pennsylvania digital services and products must ensure adherence to a high level of accessibility and usability criteria.
 Our selection of tools is designed to help designers, developers, product managers, and content developers ensure they are meeting the needs of citizens.
 Our tools include, but are not limited to:

 This checklist targets many, but not all level A and AA concerns.
 Note that the different levels of WCAG support do not necessarily indicate an increased level of difficulty to implement.

-Each item on this checklist has a corresponding WCAG "success criterion."
-Success criterion are the specific, testable rules that power the WCAG, described by a reference number and short title.
+Each item on this checklist has a corresponding WCAG "success criteria."
+Success criteria are the specific, testable rules that power the WCAG, described by a reference number and short title.
 For example, the rule about text resizing is called 1.4.4 Resize text Opens In A New Window.

-Some accessibility issues may have multiple success criterion apply to them.
+Some accessibility issues may have multiple success criteria apply to them.
 We have identified the most relevant for each checklist item.

 No. However, addressing the issues called out in this checklist will help improve the experience for everyone who uses your site.
 Refer to the above list of WCAG 2.1 Success Criteria for specific conformance.
-The issues this checklist prompts you to check for covers a wide range of disability conditions.
-There is no such thing as "perfect accessibility" or a site being "100% accessible".
+The issues this checklist prompts you to check cover a wide range of disability conditions.
+There is no such thing as “perfect accessibility” or a site being “100 percent accessible.”